 Chesterfield is a historic market town in Derbyshire, renowned for one of the largest open-air markets in England.
 Chesterfield Market has been trading for over 800 years – since the town received its market charter in 1204 from King John.

 The most iconic landmark of Chesterfield is The Church of St Mary and All Saints, also known as the Crooked Spire, made famous for its twisted and leaning spire, an architectural phenomenon built over 657 years ago in 1362.
-Although science had since explained the twisting of the spire, until today some folklores still believe that the devil might have caused it instead.
+Although science has since explained this twisting, some folklores still believe that it was caused by the Devil!

 Other interesting things to do include visits to Chesterfield Canal, Hardwick Hall and Bolsover Castle.